 Do I need to sign up or register for the Flood Watch service?

 No, In Queensland Flood Watches are freely available via the Bureau’s website (www.bom.gov.au/qld/warnings) or through our Telephone Weather Service (1300 659 219).
-If you already receive Flood Warnings from the Bureau then you will automatically receive Flood Watches when these are issued for your area of interest.
+If you already receive Flood Warnings or other flood–related products from the Bureau then you will automatically receive Flood Watches when these are issued for your area of interest.

 How will I know if a Flood Watch applies to me?